Snapchain/op-bridge-ui/README.md

-# Tohma Devnet Bridge
+# OP Devnet Bridge

-This repo implements a simple bridging interface for depositing to and withdrawing from Tohma L2 devnet.
+This repo implements a simple bridging interface for depositing to and withdrawing from OP L2 devnet.

 ## Installation and setup